Piolintech123/WRO2026-FE-PiolinTech/code/round1/r1_exp.md

     return 'ORANGE'
 ```

-This was a practical early solution for working with the EV3 Color Sensor's named-color output.
+This is the practical classification strategy currently used by this program with the EV3 Color Sensor's named-color output.

 If the floor does not match either course-marking group, the function returns: